-I’m Abi, working mama of one and a wife, with a passion for writing, bringing you along on my search for wellness, slow living and sustainability as part of family life both at home and in the Hampshire area.
+I’m Abi, working mama of one and a wife with a passion for writing, bringing you along on my search for wellness, slow living and sustainability as part of family life both at home and in the Hampshire area.

 My focus is on living the calmest, most content life I can, prioritising mental well-being.
 I share my experiences to inspire others and find comfort and motivation in hearing your experiences.